ATOMDB Banner

 Our goal is to incorporate not only all relevant data, generated both from theoretical models and experiment, but also to critically evaluate this data to create recommended models.
 Each revision of the critically evaluated database is given a version number to aid reference.

-The current release is version 3.0.9.
-Please see the the release notes on the download page for more details.
+The current release is version 2.0.0.
+This is a major update from version 1.3.2, with nearly all atomic data being replaced.
+Please see the the release notes for more details.

 For interactive line lists and data, we provide the AtomDB WebGUIDE and an iPad app.